 - 6. For any detailed queries on this guidance, or other questions, officials should in the first instance seek guidance from their Permanent Secretary who may consult the Cabinet Secretary, or the Propriety and Ethics Team in the Cabinet Office. - 7.
-The Propriety and Ethics Team handle general queries relating to conduct during the Election period, provide advice on the handling of enquiries and any necessary co-ordination where enquiries raise issues which affect a number of Departments. - 8.
-In dealing with queries, the Propriety and Ethics Team will function most effectively if it is in touch with relevant developments in Departments.
-Departments should therefore: - draw to their attention, for advice or information, any approach or exchange which raises issues which are likely to be of interest to other Departments; - seek advice before a Minister makes a significant Ministerial statement during the Election period. - 9.
-The team can be contacted at proprietyandethicsteam@cabinetoffice.gov.uk.
+The Propriety and Ethics Team handle general queries relating to conduct during the election period, provide advice on the handling of enquiries and any necessary co-ordination where enquiries raise issues that affect a number of departments. - 8.
+In dealing with queries, the Propriety and Ethics Team will function most effectively if it is in touch with relevant developments in departments.
+Departments should therefore: - draw to their attention, for advice or information, any approach or exchange that raises issues that are likely to be of interest to other departments; and - seek advice before a Minister makes a significant Ministerial statement during the election period. - 9.
+The team can be contacted at propriety and ethics team @cabinetoffice.gov.uk.